-Some Examples of application of RPA around the Finance function:
+Some examples of the application of RPA around the Finance function:

 Quote to Cash:

 Intelligent Automation can be used to help organizations with improving cash flows.
-Automation can be deployed to send invoices in time.
+Automation can be deployed to send invoices on time.
 This simultaneously leads to earlier payments and improved cash flow.

 When the Invoices are received, automated responses can go out acknowledging that they have been received and are in process.
 Alternatively, if there is something missing and needs process the invoice.